2024 is shaping up to be very busy. We are working on four - yes, four! - debates with Dr. James White. Here is the line up and links.

 April 26, 2014: Our second debate was between Christian apologist Eric Hernandez and HCC Philosophy Professor Dan Flores on the question, "Is God Necessary?"
 You can view this debate here.

 November 8, 2013: Our first debate was held at HBU in November, 2013.
 That debate was between John Mark Reynolds and Dan Barker on "Does God Exist?"
+There is no digital copy of this debate.

 A Debate: What is Man's Purpose?